abigaylerose03/Magnify-Wellness-Official/README.md

 # Updating Slack Invite links
 The Slack invite link expires every 3-4 weeks.
 In order to keep it up to date and ensure that potential community members do not get deterred by a invalid link, we need to update it every so often.
 To update it, generate a new link from the Slack workspace and edit the links on `get-involved.html` and `contact.html`.

+# Adding/Editing Merch Store Items
+1. Navigate to merch/merch.js
+2. Copy the following and add in the proper information, making sure to leave quotation marks are curly braces where they are.
+It's okay to leave the imgSrc and itemLink blank if they are not available:

+     {

+        name: "INSERT ITEM NAME",

+        price: "$INSERT ITEM PRICE",

+        imgSrc: "INSERT LINK TO THE IMAGE",

+        itemLink: "INSERT LINK TO THE ITEM WEBPAGE",

+    },

+3. Add the item to the end of the merchItems array